 Internationalism and Solidarity

-By Dr Elena Fiddian-Qasmiyeh, Southern Responses to Dispacement.
+By Prof. Elena Fiddian-Qasmiyeh, Principal Investigator, Southern Responses to Displacement project.

 At times, state-led responses to displacement have been justified through reference to what is known as ‘South-South Cooperation’: processes through which states from the global South work together to complement one another’s abilities and resources, based on principles including ‘solidarity,’ ‘reciprocity’ and ‘mutual respect’.
 South-South cooperation is often seen as a way of enabling Southern actors to break down barriers and structural inequalities created by colonial powers, and is also often presented as providing an alternative mode of response to that implemented by powerful Northern states and Northern-led organisations.